 I’ve worked for myself as an independent consultant to the construction industry for around 30 years.
-I have an electron microscope and optical microscopes and I examine cement and concrete for companies who make cement and concrete products, also for engineers, other laboratories and people who restore historical buildings — anyone with an interest in cement-related materials.
+I have an electron microscope and optical microscopes and I examine cement and concrete for companies that make cement and concrete products.
+Also for engineers, other laboratories and people who restore historical buildings — anyone with an interest in cement-related materials.

 In the 1990s I ran a series of seminars in the UK called “Understanding Cement,” usually either in hotel conference rooms or for a specific client at their premises.
 The understanding-cement.com website grew out of these seminars.

 I knew from my experience of the seminars and from my clients in the construction industry that there was a demand for this specialized knowledge and that people were prepared to pay for it.
 Most of my experience was in the UK but there was no reason to suppose that demand would be any different elsewhere in the world.